Burgos, Ilocos Norte: Demographics

-In the 2020 census, the population of Burgos, Ilocos Norte, was 10,759 people, with a density of sigfig 10,759/128.90.
+In the 2024 census, the population of Burgos was 10,962 people, with a density of sigfig 10,962/128.90.

+Economy

+Agriculture and fishing remain as the primary livelihood sources of Burgos.
+Majority of the inhabitants of the municipality are engaged in the harvesting of crops such as rice, garlic, tomato, mung beans, and corn.
+Most of them also venture into fishing, livestock raising, rice milling, and cottage industries such as furniture and hollow-blocks making, smelting, salt-making, and mat weaving.
+The municipality is home to the Burgos Wind Farm.

 Government

 Local government

 Burgos, belonging to the first congressional district of the province of Ilocos Norte, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.